-Social Security Address Trace Report-This is an instant check.
+Social Security Address Trace Report-This is an instant check using the caregiver’s maiden name only.
 It provides insight into the applicant’s residency and movement patterns by returning the full name, age, and date of birth, complete address history and may contain dates and phone numbers at listed addresses.
 The data is crosschecked through the Social Security Death index which is designed to prevent stealing of a deceased person’s identity.

 Nationwide Criminal Intel Search & National Sex Offender Search– Usually instant.
-A powerful multi-jurisdictional search of state and county criminal records.
+A powerful multi-jurisdictional search of state and county criminal records using the caregiver’s maiden name.
 This database is complied from counties, Department of Corrections (DOC), Administration of the Court (AOC), and state sex offender registries from across the country.
 Also included in each search are national and international terrorism sources such as Office of Foreign Assets Control (OFAC).
 This search includes the National Sex & Violent Offender Database, P.R.I.O.R.S.
 And the Foreign Nationals Database (Global Report).

 Motor Vehicle Report (MVR)– Usually instant.
 Searches information compiled from an individual state’s Department of Moto Vehicles.
 Reports access 3-7 years of license data or longer (depending on the state) and may include such information as license status, suspensions, revocations, moving violations, DUI’s, point accumulation, chargeable accidents, court appearances and departmental actions.